cctakaso/Mint/README.md

 - `*.lib`

 ## ライセンス
-## License
-This project is licensed under the zlib License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the zlib License - see the [LICENSE](https://zlib.net/zlib_license.html) file for details.